abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 ### Configuring LAN (vtnet1)
  Personally, I do not need to configure the lan as this is the ip address I want to use, however for those using a 10.10.x.x or another ip scheme I will go over it!

-> [!INFO]
+> Your WAN will have an IP assigned by your DHCP server, I blocked out mine because I'm shy.
-> Your WAN will have an IP assigned by your DHCP server, I blocked out mine for security reasons.
+{: .prompt-warning }

 ![pfsense-installation-13](/images/homelab-guide/part1/pfsense-installation14.png)